Senior clinical investigator fellowship

 - Period: 5-year part-time research, twice renewable

-- The fellowship grant is intended to exempt the fellow half-time from clinical duties and the replacement so that he / she can conduct research.
-The amount linked to the fellowship, with a maximum of € 60,000 (*) per year, is intended to finance the replacement for these clinical tasks.
+- The fellowship grant is intended to exempt the fellow half-time from clinical duties and provide replacement, allowing them to conduct research.
+The amount linked to the fellowship, with a maximum of EUR 60,000 per year, is intended to finance the replacement for these clinical tasks.

-- For a general practitioner, the grant equals the salary of a part-time lecturer at the relevant university (taking account of seniority), with a maximum of €60,000 per year.
+- For general practitioners, the amount of the fellowship corresponds to the wage costs of a part-time appointment as a lecturer at the university (taking into account seniority), with a maximum of EUR 60,000 per year.

-- In addition to the EUR 60,000 per year, during the first term of the Senior Clinical Investigator Fellowship, an amount of maximum EUR 100,000 (covering the full 5-year period) or EUR 20,000 per year will be paid for as compensation for other costs (operation, equipment, etc.) associated with the fellowship.
+- In addition, during the first term of the senior clinical investigator fellowship, an amount of maximum EUR 100,000 (covering the full 5-year period) or EUR 20,000 per year will be provided as compensation for other costs (operation, equipment, etc.) associated with the fellowship.

-- Announcement of results: June 2021
+- Announcement of results: June 29th, 2023

-- Start of fellowship: 1 October 2021
+- Start of fellowship: October 1st, 2023

-- Success rate 2020: 31 % (new fellowships)
+- Success rate 2021: 53% (first fellowships)

 Profile and conditions

-- As general practitioner, you are employed at a Flemish university department of general practitioner medicine throughout the duration of the fellowship.
+- You are employed with a contract of indefinite duration as medical specialist or pharmacist specialist in clinical biology at an academic hospital affiliated to a university in the Flemish Community.
+As general practitioner, you are employed at a Flemish university department of family medicine throughout the duration of the fellowship.

 - You spend at least 80% of your time on purely clinical activities.

-- You agree with the Research Integrity.
+- You agree with the research integrity clause.

-- You complete your application online.
+- You complete your application (written in English) online via the e-portal (FWO-E-loket)

 - General regulations

-These general regulations are applicable for every funding of FWO
+These general regulations are applicable for every funding of FWO.

-- Regulations for Senior Clinical Investigator
+- Regulations for senior clinical investigator

 Documents and additional information for applicants

-- See /en/contact/for-the-researcher/for requesting additional info and for specific questions
+- See /en/contact/for-the-researcher/for requesting additional info and for specific questions.

 - For technical (IT) problems regarding e-portal and application modules send an email to the IT helpdesk: FWOhelpdesk@fwo.be